Video Nasty (TV series)

 Video Nasty is a 2025 Irish comedy horror television series set in the 1980s.
+It premiered on 8 January 2025 on BBC Three.

 Plot

 Dublin 1985: Two teenagers, the determined Billy and his insecure friend Con, are horror fans and collect a series of legally banned horror films, colloquially known as ‘Video Nasty’, with the aim of selling their complete collection for a high price.
 They are only missing a single cassette, which has turned up with a collector in central England who calls herself ‘Fangoria Fangirl’ and is in correspondence with Billy.
 The boys are under pressure because they have financed their previous collection from the fund for an upcoming school ball, which Con is managing.
 With nothing left over, Con's slightly older sister Zoe finances the trip to central England on the condition that she comes along and shares in the profits.

 While the three of them are travelling, a girl is attacked by a masked stranger in central England and later found dead.
 The police find a letter from Billy to ‘Fangoria’ on her body, which makes the three of them suspects, especially as a dodgy driver called Joe has given the three of them a lift and later denounces them to the police.
 Con and Zoe are reported missing by their parents, while Billy's father Abe keeps a cool head and trusts his son to get through this alone.
 But eventually the three of them go after their children.

 The teenagers meet Topher, a shy boy who claims to be ‘Fangoria’ and shows Billy's letters as proof.
 Whilst showing the boys the video for exchange in an annex, he sets them up; at the same time, Zoe, who has stayed behind in the house, is attacked and almost raped by Joe until a devout woman appears and stops him.
 As it turns out, she is planning to stage a murder between the three teenagers and also frame them for the murder of the girl in order to demonstrate the corrupting influence of such videos on adolescents.